l4nos/laravel-cashier-stripe-connect/README.md

     </a>
 </p>

+> Originally this package only supported adding ConnectBillable to the User Model.
+This has now been changed so you can add it to any model and even transfer funds between different models.

 > 💲 Adds Stripe Connect functionality to Laravel's main billing package, Cashier.
 Simply works as a drop-in on top of Cashier, with no extra configuration.

 ## Installation